ricky10438/customer_segmentation/README.md

 # E-commerce Customer Segmentation

 ## Project Overview
-This project aims to analyze and transform an e-commerce dataset to gain insights into customer purchasing behavior.
+This project aims to transform an e-commerce dataset to gain insights into customer purchasing behavior.
 The goal is to segment customers into clusters to enhance marketing strategies.
 Key tasks include data cleaning, feature engineering, and clustering.

 ## Objective
 - Analyze and clean transaction data.